Gene Snitsky: Debut and Heat mainstay (2004–2006)

-He made his WWE debut on the September 13, 2004 edition of Raw against Kane in a no-disqualification match.
+He made his WWE debut on the September 13, 2004, edition of Raw against Kane in a no-disqualification match.
 As Kane, a heel at the time, prepared to injure Snitsky, he was distracted by Lita, who was (kayfabe) pregnant with Kane's child.
-Snitsky would use the distraction to hit Kane from behind with the chair, causing Kane to fall on Lita, and causing Lita to miscarry her unborn baby.
-When interviewed about the incident, Snitsky vehemently claimed that "It Wasn't My Fault" (which would go on to become the character's catchphrase).
-This facilitated a face turn for Kane and would have Snitsky quickly establish himself as a full-time heel wrestler.
+Snitsky used the distraction to hit Kane from behind with the chair, causing Kane to fall on Lita, and causing Lita to miscarry her unborn baby.
+When interviewed about the incident, he claimed "it wasn't my fault" (which became his catchphrase).
+This facilitated a face turn for Kane and quickly established Snitsky as a full-time heel wrestler.

-Snitsky, who had debuted against Kane as an apparent jobber, would reveal years later that he was originally only supposed to make a one-night appearance, then return for OVW for more training before being called back up to the main roster on a full-time basis.
-However, the angle with Kane and Lita had gone over so well that WWE made a last-minute decision to promote Snitsky to the main roster full-time and had to fly Snitsky in on the company's corporate jet just to get to Raw on time.
+Snitsky, who had debuted against Kane as an apparent jobber, said years later that he was originally only supposed to make a one-night appearance, then return for OVW for more training before being called back up to the main roster on a full-time basis.
+The angle with Kane and Lita had gone over so well that WWE made a last-minute decision to promote him to the main roster full-time and flew him in to Raw on the company's corporate jet.

 He was then situated in a major feud with Kane, which led to a match at Taboo Tuesday.
 In this match, Snitsky used a steel chair and crushed Kane's larynx.
 WWE used this angle as an excuse for Kane's absence, when in reality he was going to film the WWE-produced movie See No Evil.
 This feud resumed at the New Year's Revolution pay-per-view, when Kane returned and defeated Snitsky.
 On the January 31 edition of Raw, Snitsky lost a steel cage match to Kane to end the feud.

 At Survivor Series, Snitsky had an encounter with a character similar to his own, Heidenreich, in which they both exchanged their views on each other – "I like .. your poetry."; "I .. like what you do.. to babies." — while breathing hard, both their trademark ways of talking.
-Snitsky was then in the main event that he was on Team Triple H vs Team Orton during the match he was busted open by Maven he was then disqualified for attacking Maven with a steel chair.
+Snitsky was then in the main event as part of Team Triple H and facing Team Orton.
+During the match he was busted open by Maven before being disqualified for attacking him with a steel chair.
 At the 2005 Royal Rumble, the two met up again as Snitsky secretly partnered with Heidenreich, planning to interfere in Heidenreich's casket match with The Undertaker.
 It was later revealed that Kane was hidden in the casket, who pounced on both Snitsky and Heidenreich.
 They continued their fight in the crowd, before letting the casket match continue.
 Later that night, Snitsky competed in the Royal Rumble match in which he eliminated Paul London, before being eliminated himself by Batista.